kleinbottle/swanlotus/content/blogs/anatomy-of-a-logo-design/anatomy-of-a-logo-design.md

 ## The means

 The thrill of the quest was now over.
-It was time to sit down and flesh out an image from a dream.
+It was time to sit down and flesh out a logo from a dream.
 Sol was no stranger to ardour.
 He hunkered down and sifted through his options.

 ### Hand-crafting the logo